-SBA disaster loans are known also for their low interest rates (1.75% - 6.6%), and long payment terms (up to 30 years).
+SBA disaster loans are known also for their low-interest rates (1.75% – 6.6%), and long payment terms (up to 30 years).
 For more information about applying for an SBA disaster loan, applicants can contact the SBA customer service center at 1-800-659-2955 (TTY: 1-800-877-8339).

 Interest rates for SBA disaster loans will depend on what the loan is used for, and on whether the borrower is able to borrow any other non-government source to finance their recovery.
-For applicants looking to repair their business who do not have credit elsewhere, rates are around 3.3%, and roughly 6.6% if other credit is available.
-For applicants looking to repair their homes with no other credit options, rates are around 1.75%, and 3.5% for borrowers with other credit availabilities.
+For applicants looking to repair their business who do not have credit elsewhere, rates are around 3.3%, and roughly 6.6% if another credit is available.
+For applicants looking to repair their homes with no other credit options, rates are around 1.75% and 3.5% for borrowers with other credit availabilities.